 [When I first met McGhee], I couldn’t help but notice the handsome, muscle-headed rookie.
 He couldn’t walk across the ring without tripping.

-As soon as I set my bag down in the dressing room in Rochester, I spied Tom McGhee anxiously getting dressed.
+As soon as I set my bag down in Rochester’s dressing room, I spied Tom McGhee anxiously getting dressed.
 Chief approached me, sullenly.

 "What?"
 I asked in disbelief.